situmtech/flutter/README.md

    		// ...
    	});
    ```
    - `SitumMapView` has been renamed to `MapView`.
-The controller received in the `loadCallback` was also removed to `MapViewController`.
+The controller received in the `loadCallback` was also renamed to `MapViewController`.
    - All the parameters of the `MapView` widget has been encapsulated into a single `MapViewConfiguration` object.
-Also you will notice that the number of parameters has decreased dramatically since the new `MapView` can be configured remotely.
+Also you will notice that the number of parameters has decreased dramatically (since the new `MapView` can be configured remotely).
    - The new `MapView` is totally independent from the positioning system.
 Now your are responsible of telling the widget where the user is, which is pretty straightforward using the location callback:
    ```dart
    situmSdk.onLocationChange((location) {